OctopusDeploy/docs/docs/deployment-examples/custom-scripts/index.md

  Octopus can run these scripts on almost any operating system as long as the script runtime is installed and configured correctly.

-## What You Can Do With Custom Scripts
+## What you can do with custom scripts

 If an activity can be scripted, Octopus can run that script as a standalone activity or as part of a larger orchestration.